 Then, we use this data as input for our degree of operating leverage calculator:

-Using the degree of operating leverage formula, we get:
+Using the degree of operating leverage formula, we get the following:

 We put this example on purpose because it shows us the worst and most confusing scenario for the operating leverage ratio.